redhat-cop/openshift-migration-best-practices/planning.md

 ![Canary](https://github.com/redhat-cop/openshift-migration-best-practices/raw/master/images/migration-strategy-canary.png)

-### Individual, audience-based migration
+### Audience-based migration of individual applications

-* Optional: The route with the 3.x host name contains an appropriate certificate.

 A VIP/proxy with two backends, the 3.x router VIP and the 4.x router VIP, is created for each application.